Ouphix/synchro-psychotherapies/steps2.md

 Since the number of videos can be very low, we couldn't neither say if the synchrnony coud be the reflect of the adherence.

-However, this database can precisely enlighten some points that need to be adressed to consider this evaluation.
+However, this database can precisely enlighten some points that need to be adressed to consider this evaluatio.
+Furthermore, it highlights the challenge of working on "almost" real life data which is more interresting but less predictable and much more technicaly challenging.

 ## MONRADO study
 ### Aim of the study